How To Overcome Imposter SyndromeWhat Kind of Therapy Is Best for Overcoming Imposter Syndrome?

 A core facet of imposter syndrome is that we feel others will judge and view us negatively, if only they knew who we truly are.
 From this core belief, a great deal of our conscious and unconscious effort, is engaged in actions (or defensive accommodations) designed to prevent the shame and humiliation of exposure.

 This results in many of our daily actions, words, behaviours – all being shaped by our perception (real or otherwise) of what other people want or demand of us.
-From this perspective, imposter syndrome can also been seen as a form of masking – or perhaps a fawn response – that evolved as an essential survival mechanism at one time or another to keep us safe.
+From this perspective, imposter syndrome can also been seen as a form of masking that evolved as an essential survival mechanism at one time or another to keep us safe.

 The combination of WoC model and embodied practice, helps us learn to notice, trust, value and communicate both desires and limits and boundaries too.
 We do this in the practice zone of a workshops, sessions or with a friend or partner.
-What we learn in these practice sessions filters out into all aspects of life helping us be more authentic in all places from the bedroom to the boardroom!
+What we learn in these practice sessions filters out into all aspects of life helping us be more authentic in all of our relationships.

-I hope you enjoyed this article.
+I hope you find this article useful.
 If you are interested in sessions, workshops – or would just like to respond with your own experiences of overcoming imposter syndrome – you are welcome to contact me using the methods described on this website.